 4. THROW ON A THROW

 A simple throw can make any room feel that much cozier with a nonchalant toss.
 This works equally well in seating areas and bedrooms.
-In colder months, embrace cozier throws like this cable knit favorite of ours.
+In colder months, embrace cozier throws like this XL Throw favorite of ours.
 In warmer months, keep it light and airy with these linen options.

 5. UPDATE YOUR WALL DECOR